 Why is the CPT Code for INR Important in Medical Billing?

 The CPT code for INR is important in medical billing because it ensures proper reimbursement for the lab test conducted.
 Accurate use of CPT codes helps avoid billing errors, ensures compliance with insurance requirements, and ensures that healthcare providers are paid fairly for the services they offer.
 Without the correct CPT code, claims may be denied or delayed, leading to complications in the reimbursement process.
+Many healthcare organizations rely on medical billing services to improve coding accuracy and reduce reimbursement delays.

 What is INR and Why is it Measured?